The Curious Paradox: Why Self-Acceptance Creates the Conditions for Change

 "The curious paradox is that when I accept myself just as I am, then I can change."— Carl Rogers

-This quote by Carl Rogers, one of the founders of humanistic psychology, can feel confusing at first—paradoxical, even.
+This quote by Carl Rogers, one of the founders of humanistic psychology, can feel confusing at first.
 How can accepting myself as I am be the starting point for becoming something more?

 But in therapy - with clients and in my own - I see this truth unfold again and again.